jonchar/jonchar.github.io/_posts/2016-05-19-exploring-metal-subgenres-with-python.markdown

 ## What I found

-Through exploring the data it became obvious that distinct groups or clusters of metal sub-genres existed within the data set.
+Through exploring the data it became obvious that distinct groups or clusters of metal subgenres existed within the data set.
 These clusters are all based on semantic relationships between genre labels.
 What was surprising was the degree of structure within the data.
 There are some groups that overlap with neighboring groups, while there are other groups that are almost entirely isolated.
-This is a very exicting result given that the only underlying assumption I held was that sub-genres exist (a fairly benign and obvious statement).
+This is a very exicting result given that the only underlying assumption I held was that subgenres exist (a fairly benign and obvious statement).

 While I'm sure there are more interesting perspectives to be extracted from